 1. It’s the driest time of the year

-So it’s one of the best times of year for seeing wildlife.
+So it’s one of the best times of the year for seeing wildlife.
 The undergrowth is sparser, making it more difficult for the animals to camouflage themselves, and they have further to travel for water.
-On a safari across the savanna, you’ll be rewarded with giraffes, elephants and gazelles on parade, while an African jungle hike makes for an unforgettable mountain gorilla trekking experience.
+On a safari across the savanna, you’ll be rewarded with giraffes, elephants, and gazelles on parade, while an African jungle hike makes for an unforgettable mountain gorilla trekking experience.

 2. The best time to track gorillas and chimpanzee

 Uganda’s most precious jewel is the more than 500 mountain gorillas that inhabit its tropical rainforests of Bwindi Impenetrable and Mgahinga National Parks.